signum-network/signum-classic-wallet/README.md

 ## Project scope

 - Just keep it working, no new features.
-- Personal project: this is like a puzzle for me, no pressure.
+- This is code is like a puzzle, please no pressure.

 ## Known issues

+* Loading can take a while.
+The project has a lot of files to be downloaded during page load.
-This project depends on YOU opening issues to tell me what it is not working.
+* Please open issues to tell what it is not working/buggy.

 ## How to use